LegumeFederation/cvitjs/README.md

 --build-arg apiauth=true
 ```

-When it is time to start the container, there are two mount points exposed to add configuration and data directories:
+When starting the container, there are two mount points exposed to add configuration and data directories:
 `/app/config` and `/app/assets` respectively.

 An example of starting an instance of GCViT inside the gcvit directory: